samiuljoy/dotfiles-and-more/Readme.md

 ### Xfce4-terminal colorschme

 Gruvbox and Nord are two colorschemes I switch back and forth.
 I mostly end up using Nord.
+The colorschemes are under xfce4-colors/

 ## Setting Everything up